AlexOrlek/bacterialBercow/README.md

 # Introduction

+__Retrieving complete bacterial plasmids from NCBI__:<br>
 Retrieving complete plasmid sequences from the NCBI nucleotide database requires quality-filtering to exclude partial plasmid sequences, or chromosomal sequences mis-annotated as plasmids.
-I previously outlined methods to curate NCBI plasmids ([Orlek _et al_.
+I previously outlined methods to curate NCBI bacterial plasmids ([Orlek _et al_.
 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)).
-Following similar methods, bacterialBercow allows users to first retrieve putative complete plasmid sequences from NCBI, and then characterise these sequences by detecting [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST loci](https://pubmlst.org/rmlst/).
-As a result, genuine complete plasmid sequences can be identified. bacterialBercow also allows users to characterise their in-house assembled sequences to distinguish plasmid and chromosomal contigs.<br>
+Following similar methods, bacterialBercow allows users to first retrieve putative complete bacterial plasmid sequences from NCBI, and then characterise these sequences by detecting [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and ribosomal multi-locus sequence typing ([rMLST](https://pubmlst.org/rmlst/)) loci.
+As a result, genuine complete plasmid sequences can be identified.

+__Characterising in-house bacterial sequence assemblies__:<br>
+bacterialBercow also allows users to characterise their own in-house assembled sequences to distinguish plasmid and chromosomal contigs (using replicon typing and rMLST, like for sequences retrieved from NCBI).<br>

+__Why use bacterialBercow__?<br>
 [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is an easy way to get hold of NCBI plasmid sequences, and as an online database it comes with nice interactive features.
 However, there are reasons why you may want to use bacterialBercow instead (see [FAQ](#faq) for details).
 Notably, bacterialBercow is useful if you want to:
-* Characterise in-house sequence data that has not yet been uploaded to NCBI.
+* Categorise (as plasmid/chromosomal) and characterise in-house sequence data that has not yet been uploaded to NCBI, using replicon typing and rMLST typing.
+Note that in addition to rMLST loci being useful markers of chromosomal sequence, the rMLST typing scheme can be used to determine bacterial species; as far as I know, there are currently no other command-line tools for rMLST-based taxonomy (only the [rMLST website](https://pubmlst.org/rmlst/)).
+* Identify ['chromid'](https://www.ncbi.nlm.nih.gov/pubmed/20080407) sequences.
 * Retrive the most up-to-date set of plasmids from NCBI.
-* Identify ['chromid'](https://www.ncbi.nlm.nih.gov/pubmed/20080407) sequences.
 * Check the curation process at each step (which sequences are being excluded and why); and use this to fine-tune curation methods if desired.